gorliver/shortcutKeys/vimShortcuts.md

 ```
 ctrl-u        half-page up
 ctrl-d        half-page down
-H             move to first line
+H             move to first line on current page
 M             move to middle of current page
-L             move to last line
+L             move to last line on current page
 zz            center current line
+gg            move to the head of the file
+G             move to the tail of the file
+%             jump between {},()...
 ```

 ```